RifatArefin32/DRF_Learning/notes/1_models.md

 - The `ManyToManyField` creates a many-to-many relationship between `Student` and `Course`.
 - Each `Student` can enroll in multiple `Course` instances, and each `Course` can have many `Student` instances.
 - Django automatically creates an intermediary table to store the relationships.
+- There is no strict convention that a `ManyToManyField` must only be defined in a specific class.
+We define the it in either of the related classes, depending on the context and the design of our application.

-# How ManyToManyField works?
+## How `ManyToManyField` works?
-When we use a ManyToManyField, Django automatically creates an intermediary table to manage the `many-to-many` relationship.
+When we use a `ManyToManyField`, Django automatically creates an intermediary table to manage the `many-to-many` relationship.
 This table is used behind the scenes to link the two models involved in the `many-to-many` relationship.
 When we define a `ManyToManyField`, Django automatically creates a `join table` to store the relationship between the two models.
 This join table typically has two foreign keys—one pointing to each of the models involved in the `many-to-many` relationship.
 Django will create an automatic table, usually named `<appname>_<modelname>_<modelname>`.

 ### Example